nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/compatibility-matrix.md

 </table>
 </div>{{! /multiexcerpt}}

-More information on the page [Elasticsearch Setup]({{page page='elasticsearch-setup'}}).
+More information can be found on the [Elasticsearch Setup]({{page page='elasticsearch-setup'}}) page.

 ## Browsers

 {{! multiexcerpt name='supported-browsers'}}
-Depending on the user interface addon or applications you use, the browsers requirements can differ.
+Depending on the user interface addon or applications you use, the browser requirements can differ.
 See the relevant pages:
 - [Nuxeo JSF UI]({{page version='' space='nxdoc' page='nuxeo-jsf-ui'}})
 - [Nuxeo Web UI]({{page version='' space='nxdoc' page='web-ui'}})
 {{! /multiexcerpt}}